javed-tech-creator/javed-tech-creator/README.md

 📧 **Email Me** 👉 ✉️ javed1dev@gmail.com for collaboration, projects, or anything tech-related. 😊😊

-🔭 **I’m currently working on:** Real-time full stack web applications like clinic management systems, chat apps, and inventory tools using the **MERN stack**
+🔭 **I’m currently working on:** Real-time full stack web applications like Custom CRM Software, Star Motors Website, and inventory tools using the **MERN stack**
 🌱 **I’m currently learning:** Advanced concepts in **React.js**, **GraphQL**, **database optimization**, and **AI integration** using tools like **ChatGPT APIs**
 👯 **I’m looking to collaborate on:** Scalable web platforms, open-source projects, or startups that need a fast, clean, and secure tech stack
 🤔 **I’m looking for help with:** Backend performance tuning, complex database structures, and deploying high-traffic apps efficiently